Methodology

 • Operator-grounded system prompts and reviewer instructions that encode mid-market IT decision patterns.
 These are proprietary to Heartwood.

-• The user's own context, supplied in the prompt and stored under a two-table anonymization pattern that separates user identity from question content.
+• The user's own context, supplied in the prompt and stored under their account (protected by row-level security); aggregate analytics use anonymized rollups that carry no identifying content.

 06